TianlongJia/deep_plastic/README.md

 ## Usage

--  `main_Model_training.ipynb` file in the repository is for training deep learning models.
+-  `main_Model_training.ipynb` is the code for training deep learning models.
-- `main_Evaluation.ipynb` file is for evaluating model performnaces on test sets.
+- `main_Evaluation.ipynb` is the code for evaluating model performnaces on test sets.
--  `main_Data_Augmentation.ipynb` file is for generating images using data augmentation techniques.
+-  `main_Data_Augmentation.ipynb` is the code for generating images using data augmentation techniques.
 -  `config.yaml` file is for defining parameters and other properties for the study.